STD Bus: Connector pin assignments

 The STD Bus has a card edge connector with 56 contacts.
 The pin configuration is as follows.
-Flow is relative using a STD Bus Processor Card.
+Flow is relative using an STD Bus processor card.

 Applications

 A focus of the STD bus was its ability to build a system using the exact bus cards required for an application.
 The compact size of a card made the STD bus system more adaptable to various applications than the contemporary computer buses of the mid-1980s such as the S-100 and the SS-50, because it could use servo control cards along with a fully programmable computer for mathematical operations.

 In applications for running an astronomical observatory, the large industrial base of cards, and the system's expandability, made the system desirable for use in a photometry lab to control the telescope as well as do the data logging and computations required.

 In typical university laboratory settings of the mid - late 80's, STD bus data acquisition systems were commonplace using Z80 or similar processor cards for the data capture, processing and control, parallel I/O cards for experiment control as well as analogue to digital conversion cards for reading experiment analogue parameters.
 Such systems would only occupy minimal rack space, while providing full CP/M processing features.